My veterinarian practices medicine. What makes an internal medicine specialist—or board certified internist—different?

 Is there another veterinary internist available in the Syracuse area?

-No. Dr. Cameron is the only board certified veterinary internist practicing in the greater Syracuse area.
+No. Dr. White is the only board certified veterinary internists practicing in the greater Syracuse area.

 Specialized services available from our Internal Medicine service include: